 - Service connectors

-Oracle Cloud Infrastructure Service Connector Hub is a cloud message bus platform.
+Oracle Cloud Infrastructure Service Connector Hub is a cloud message bus platform that orchestrates data movement between services in OCI.
 You can use it to move data between services in Oracle Cloud Infrastructure.
 Data is moved using service connectors.
 A service connector specifies the source service that contains the data to be moved, the tasks to perform on the data, and the target service to which the data must be delivered when the specified tasks are completed.

 You can use Oracle Cloud Infrastructure Service Connector Hub to quickly build a logging aggregation framework for SIEM systems.